-13 Ibid at 431.
+&lt;sup>13 Ibid at 431.

-14 (1901) AC 217, 223 et seq
+&lt;sup>14 (1901) AC 217, 223 et seq

-15 (1990) 1AER 873.
+&lt;sup>15 (1990) 1AER 873.

-i. the claimant (that is the person alleging a breach of his right) must establish the goodwill or reputation attaching to the goods or service in question and the identifying 'get up' under which the goods and services are offered to consumers;

-ii. the claimant must also establish that there has been a misrepresentation by the defendant which has caused or has the potential of causing the members of the public to believe that goods or service emanate from the Claimant;
+- i. the claimant (that is the person alleging a breach of his right) must establish the goodwill or reputation attaching to the goods or service in question and the identifying 'get up' under which the goods and services are offered to consumers; - ii. the claimant must also establish that there has been a misrepresentation by the defendant which has caused or has the potential of causing the members of the public to believe that goods or service emanate from the Claimant; - iii. finally, the claimant must demonstrate that he has suffered or is really likely to suffer losses by the reason of the defendant's misrepresentation as to the source of defendant's goods or services, which seems to suggest that they emanate from the claimant.

-iii. finally, the claimant must demonstrate that he has suffered or is really likely to suffer losses by the reason of the defendant's misrepresentation as to the source of defendant's goods or services, which seems to suggest that they emanate from the claimant.16 that Τt to note acts of infringement that could ground an action in 'passing-off' might relate to the misuse of trade names, trade marks or the design 'get-up' of the goods or business in question.
-For instance, in the case of Niger Chemists Limited Nigeria Chemists17, the plaintiff sold drugs as Chemists in Onitsha, Eastern Nigeria and the defendant opened shop on the same street and started the same line of business of dispensing drugs.
+It is to note that acts of infringement that could ground an action in 'passing-off' might relate to the misuse of trade names, trade marks or the design 'get-up' of the goods or business in question.
+For instance, in the case of Niger Chemists Limited v.
+Nigeria Chemists, the plaintiff sold drugs as Chemists in Onitsha, Eastern Nigeria and the defendant opened shop on the same street and started the same line of business of dispensing drugs.
 On being sued, the court granted an injunction against the defendant on the basis that their use of the name Nigeria Chemists was intended to deceive the members of the public to believe that they had a relationship of some sort with Niger Chemists.

 In the pre-independence case of U.K. Tobacco Co.
 Ltd v.
-Carreras Ltd18 involved potential matter deception both in the product name and the 'get-up'.
-In the case, the plaintiff marketed popular cigarette known as 'Bandmaster' which has a white man in a bandmaster's uniform on its pack.
+Carreras Ltd the matter involved potential deception both in the product name and the 'get-up'.
+In the case, the plaintiff marketed a popular cigarette known as 'Bandmaster' which has a white man in a bandmaster's uniform on its pack.
 Subsequently, the defendant started to import and market another brand of cigarette known as 'Barrister' which also had a white man in a barrister's uniform on its pack.
-An action for 'passing off' by the plaintiff succeeded and the defendant was restrained from marketing importing and Barrister brand.
+An action for 'passing off' by the plaintiff succeeded and the defendant was restrained from importing and marketing the Barrister brand.
 This was especially due to the fact that among the local population (in Lagos, Nigeria) at the time the Bandmaster cigarette was called 'Cigarette Oloyinbo,' in essence, 'the Cigarette that had a white man on it.'
 It is clear that this could be applied to both brands of cigarettes.